Aldroc/to-do-app/README.md

 #### 28/05

-Tons of problems have now risen.
+Tons of problems have now arisen.
 So much that I don't want to document them.

+No progress to be recorded either.